Aurelield/book-recommendation-engine/README.md

 <!-- Add banner here -->

 This project aims to built a book recommendation engine with machine learning.
-This project has been mainly inspired by another project in this article https://randerson112358.medium.com/build-a-book-recommendation-system-using-python-machine-learning-ca6259d70319
+This project has been mainly inspired by another project in [this article]( https://randerson112358.medium.com/build-a-book-recommendation-system-using-python-machine-learning-ca6259d70319)

-The dataset has been taken from https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019?resource=download.
+The dataset has been taken from [this kaggle](https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019?resource=download)